jashoney/printf/README.md

 -------------------
-## This project was completed as a part of the Holberton
-curriculum by James Honey and Declan Noble.
+This project was completed as a part of the Holberton by James Honey and Declan Noble.